luispedro/jug/docs/source/backends.rst

 take very long), it is also faster and, if your results are small, takes up significantly less space.

-So the tradeoffs are speed and space vs. convenience.
+The tradeoffs are speed and space vs. convenience.

 .. _redis: http://code.google.com/p/redis